 The view on the wildly rushing Passer river and the Stulles Waterfalls on the opposite valley side accompanies us for a while.
 Long sections of the route proceed over gratings, which are perfect viewing platforms and care for step security.
 About 10 minutes off our route, the Hinterbrugger Farm Inn is located, which is a good possibility to have a break.
 The last section of our tour proceeds across larger bridge constructions until close to Moso in Passiria.
 Here we take the possibility to walk towards Plata and come back to S. Leonardo again along the path no. 6.

-Please note: only the section through the gorge takes about half the time.
+Please note: The section through the gorge takes only about half the time.
 Either then you walk back along the same route or you take the public bus from Moso back to S. Leonardo.

 Author: AT